assemble/assemble/README.md

   - [Copyright and license](#copyright-and-license)

-**A balance of best practices, convention and configuration**

-See some [examples]. todo...

-Assemble helps you _quickly launch static web projects_ using HTML and CSS components, scaffolds, client-side templates, mock-data, CSS pre-processors, markdown, YAML, JSON, sensible configuration defaults and a Grunt.js build system to make it work.

-This project was designed to be more about flexibility and speed, and less about opinion and prescription.
-So we'll give you some examples, and show you _how to speed up your projects_, but we won't force you to do it our way.

 ## Getting Started
 Assemble uses Grunt.js.
 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out Grunt's [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: